-Splash Pads, Spraygrounds, and Sprinkler Parks in DC
+Splash Pads, Splash Parks, and Water Playgrounds in DC

 Whether families are looking to just get their feet wet or to be completely drenched, this spot has something for everyone.
 The multilevel fountain has water flowing from the upper level to the lower, creating a waterfall effect into a splash pool.
 No worries, though—the water is less than a foot deep and safe for the youngest of splashers.
 Visit the website for operating hours and rules of play.